-Are you know the about Fluke Infrared Thermometer.
+Do you know the about Fluke Infrared Thermometer?
 The infrared thermometer allows you to require temperature measurements from a distance, improving safety and accessibility on the Job site.

-Similar to Fluke digital thermometers, Fluke infrared thermometer offer the very best quality and functionality on the market, but with a broad array of IR thermometer options to suit any application.
+Similar to Fluke digital thermometers, Fluke infrared thermometers offer the very best quality and functionality on the market, but with a broad array of IR thermometer options to suit any application.

 1. Fluke 61- Fluke Infrared Thermometer